Rachel Dolezal: Personal life

 In 2000, Dolezal married Kevin Moore, a Black man.
 Moore, a medical student at Howard University at the time of their marriage, divorced Dolezal in 2004.
 Dolezal and Moore have a son.
+She identifies as bisexual.

-In 2010, with the consent of her parents, Dolezal obtained legal guardianship of her 16-year-old brother, Izaiah Dolezal.
+In 2010, with the consent of her parents, Dolezal obtained legal guardianship of her 16-year-old adopted brother, Izaiah Dolezal.
 Izaiah sought to be emancipated after alleging that Larry and Ruthanne not only beat him and his siblings, but also threatened to send them to group homes if they did not obey their rules.
-Her brother, Ezra Dolezal, later denied Izaiah's accusations in an interview with CNN; however, in an interview with BuzzFeed, he acknowledged that his parents were strict and sometimes used corporal punishment.
+Their brother Ezra later denied Izaiah's accusations in an interview with CNN.
+In an interview with BuzzFeed, Ezra acknowledged that his parents were strict and sometimes used corporal punishment.

 Dolezal gave birth to another son in February 2016.

 According to a February 2015 article in The Easterner, Dolezal said she had suffered from cervical cancer in 2006, but had recovered by 2008.
-Dolezal's brother, Ezra Dolezal, has stated that he does not believe this to be true.
+Ezra Dolezal has stated that he does not believe this to be true.

 She has also stated that she has been diagnosed with post-traumatic stress disorder (PTSD).

-In October 2016, Dolezal legally changed her name to a Nigerian phrase that means "gift of God".
+In October 2016, Dolezal legally changed her name to Nkechi Amare Diallo, an Nigerian phrase meaning "gift of God".
 She later clarified that she still intends to use the name Rachel Dolezal "as her public persona", but that she changed her name to have a better chance of landing work.